PrefectHQ/prefect/docs/cloud/onboard/first.md

     l = load(t)
 ```

-Now that you have a Flow you can run it locally with the `flow.run()` function.
-This is an entirely local run which does not use any of Prefect Cloud's features but you can easily change that by registering your Flow with Prefect Cloud!
+Now that you have a Flow, you can run it entirely locally with the `flow.run()` function.
+This does not use any of Prefect Cloud's features, but you can easily change that by registering your Flow with Prefect Cloud!

 ## Register Flow with Prefect Cloud

-In order to start taking advantage of Prefect Cloud for your Flow deployments you must _register_ that Flow.
-This is a step in which a Flow's metadata is sent to Prefect Cloud in order to support orchestration for that Flow.
+In order to take advantage of Prefect Cloud for your Flow, that Flow must first be _registered_.
+Registration of a Flow sends a Flow's metadata to Prefect Cloud in order to support orchestration for that Flow.

 :::tip Flow Code
-**Note**: no actual code from the Flow is sent to Prefect Cloud.
-Only metadata about the existence and format of the Flow are received.
-All of your code is safe, secure, and private in your own infrastructure!
+**Note**: Registration only sends data about the existence and format of your Flow; no actual code from the Flow is sent to Prefect Cloud.
+Your code remains safe, secure, and private in your own infrastructure!
 :::

-In the same process where your Flow is defined, all you need to do to register your Flow is call `flow.register()` with the name of your desired Prefect Cloud project.
+In the same process where your Flow is defined, registering your flow requires calling `flow.register()` with the name of your desired Prefect Cloud project.
 Using the Flow above and the _Demo_ project created in the previous [Create a Project](/cloud/onboard/configure.html#create-a-project) step it would look something like this:

 ```python
 flow.register(project_name="Demo")